-This guide explains how to use SQL aggregate functions like SUM(), AVG(), and COUNT() as window functions.
-You’ll learn to calculate running totals, moving averages, and per-row summaries using the OVER() clause—without collapsing your data.
+This guide explains how to use SQL aggregate functions like SUM OVER(), COUNT OVER(), and MAX OVER() to perform analytics without collapsing your data.
+You’ll learn how SQL aggregate window functions work for running totals, moving averages, and per-row summaries using the OVER() clause.

 "Xorthax wanted to track each customer's total purchases over time—without losing the detail of each individual transaction.
 That's where aggregate window functions shine."